angular-buch/website-articles/blog/2025-10-signal-forms-part3/README.md

 As forms grow in complexity, it becomes essential to break them down into smaller, reusable components.
 Let's have a look at an example.
-We want to allow new users to define identity information such a gender and also an optional salutaion and pronoun when the gender is set to `diverse`.
+We want to allow new users to define identity information such as gender and also an optional salutation and pronoun when the gender is set to `diverse`.
-All the fields, we want to wrap in a separate component `IdentityForm` which we can integrate in our main `RegistrationForm`.
+All these fields we want to wrap in a separate component `IdentityForm` which we can integrate into our main `RegistrationForm`.

 ### Creating a Child Form Component